craft-snippets/craft-named-routes/README.md

 Here are the parameters received by `craft.namedRoutes.getUrl` function:

 * route name
-* array of route tokens
+* array of route tokens (optional - routes can have no tokens)
 * optional parameter deciding if the token value should be checked by regexp rule, if such rule is provided within route token.
 Default: `true`.

 ## Regexp rules of tokens